 Guests from HCA Hospice get the full UWCSEA experience

-The special event was the long-awaited brainchild of parent volunteer group, PACE.
-Our guests had a full line-up of activities and experiences awaiting them from the moment they stepped onto UWCSEA grounds.
+The special event was the long-awaited brainchild of parent volunteer group, Parents’ Action for Community and Education (PACE).
+The PACE volunteers organised a wonderful array of activities and experiences for the visitors which began the moment they stepped onto campus.

 Throughout the morning, our guests were given the full UWCSEA experience - from being serenaded by our Junior School student-singers and soloists, to traveling to far-away places at the exciting IDEAS Hub green screen room, to getting their creative juices flowing with a fun string-art activity.
 The tour also took them around the campus, where they learnt about UWCSEA’s sustainability mission and exchanged stories with our students.
 Look across the group and the joy from all present was palpable.
 And for good reason: it was a big occasion for both PACE and HCA - two groups who have worked closely together for a decade.

 HCA Hospice Care is a registered charity providing comfort and support to patients with life-limiting illnesses and their families.
 For years, PACE has been tirelessly working with HCA Day Hospice, organising entertainment, celebrating many different cultural events, keeping them company and learning about their lives and stories twice a month.